30 Rules of a Successful Forex Trader

 SYSTEM FAQ

-According to Rule #1, the most critical step is “Know Yourself”.
-Successful trading is 97% understanding your psychological strengths and weaknesses.
-Without self-awareness, no strategy will be profitable.
+Rule No. 1 identifies the most critical step: “Know Yourself.”
+Successful trading depends heavily on understanding your psychological strengths and weaknesses.
+Without self-awareness, even a strong strategy can be applied inconsistently.

 TRADING INTEL 0%